scannon2k/inflation-forecasting/README.md

 Estimate and evaluate inflation forecasting models in R using data from FRED

 # Results
-View report.html to see the final results
+View report to see the final results